johnh865/americans4representation/src/site/index.md

 The **Americans for Representation** is a group dedicated to maximizing your political power.

 ## Politics will affect you, your friends, and your family whether you personally participate or not.
-RECLAIM your political power with a simple process:
+Reclaim your political power rightfully due to you with a simple process:

 1. Vote in every local, state, and federal election, every time.